bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 [https://github.com/settings/applications/new](https://github.com/settings/applications/new)

 You don't have an authorization callback URL provisioned for your in the BitScoop Auth API yet because we haven't created a Provider Map for this step.
-However you can fill in a placeholder URL for the "Authorization callback URL" in your GitHub app.
+However, you can fill in a placeholder URL for the "Authorization callback URL" in your GitHub app.
 We'll be sure to update it later.
 Once you create your GitHub App, you should have access to the "Client ID" and "Client Secret" values.
 You'll need these set in your Postman environment to complete this tutorial step.